jonaschoi/se-projects/docker-demos/README.md

 	- Or download and unzip
 3. Start with Docker Compose in detached mode
 	- `docker-compose up -d`
+	- This will download the images if they are not present.
+Good internet is highly recommended.
 4. View Docker Logs
 	- `docker-compose logs -f`
 5. When logs show startup complete, go to the URL